abeyang/after-effects-bootcamp/Extras/Tutorials/1. Keyframe and Text Animation Basics/README.md

 ![][image-2]

-If you know Photoshop and Premiere, then the timeline should be rather intuitive [^1].
+If you know Photoshop and Premiere, then the timeline should be rather intuitive (if not, please Google "Photoshop layers").
 The main difference is that in AE, each layer has its own set of properties.
 This is where you can manually set certain things, like the position or scaling of the object.

 **Pro-tip**: It may be overwhelming once you open up all the properties, so you can view specific properties by selecting one or more layers, and hitting the following keystrokes: